vdods/sept-rs/doc/to-dos.md

 -   Maybe split things up into a compile-time module `ct` and runtime module `rt`, since there are essentially two analogous sides to the sept data model.
 Then there would be compile-time and runtime versions of each trait, e.g. TermTrait, TypeTrait, etc.
+-   Implement macros for deriving traits, which will clean a ton of boilerplate up.